jellyfin/jellyfin.org/docs/general/contributing/documentation.md

 Documentation is fast-moving and ever-changing.
 Please think carefully about what you're changing and why; what will it contribute going forward?
 Extensive rewrites and new pages should be considered very carefully and coordinated in our [documentation Matrix room](/contact).

+## Documenting Server PRs

+If you have opened a PR on the [jellyfin-server](https://github.com/jellyfin/jellyfin) repository, you are very welcome to open a Pull Request to document the resulting changes yourself.

+To avoid duplicate work and reduce the number of stale documentation PRs, please wait until your PR on `jellyfin/jellyfin` has been merged before opening the corresponding Pull Request in the documentation repository.

 ## Please Self-Review

 Before finalizing your changes, please be courteous to reviewers and run your changes through, at least, a spellchecker (e.g. `[aspell](https://github.com/GNUAspell/aspell)`) and potentially a grammar checker.
 AI is fine for this though please use it sparingly for _generating_ content.
 Make sure you re-read what comes out and adjust as required.
 We appreciate individual writing styles but the bulk of our review back-and-forth is over minor issues like this, so please do your part to get it right first.